AS 4100:2020

 - αm computation: Auto-computed from the quarter-point moment distribution.
 For specific loading patterns, the manual override is available.

 - Torsion (Bredt-Batho): Not an input in the standalone calculator.
-In the FEA tool, torsion is checked for closed hollow sections (RHS/CHS) only.
+In the FEA tool, torsion is checked for closed hollow sections (RHS/SHS/CHS) only.
 Warping torsion for open sections (I-beams, channels, angles, tees) is not performed.

 Verification